 Top Charts & Graphs

 Charts and graphs are the building blocks of data visualization – and your dashboard.
 Picking the right chart or graph to depict unique sets of data can be a challenge.
 The goal is to represent your data in a way that’s easy for users to grasp and digest, which involves two essential elements: aesthetics and function.
 In other words, the right chart or graph is both beautiful and useful.
 In order to find the right visual aid to accompany a specific metric, you’ll need to ask yourself the following question: What am I doing with this data?
 Are you comparing sets of information?
 Do you need to break down a larger set of information into small, bite-sized pieces?
 Are you hoping to see how your data has changed over a given period of time?
-Once you have the answer to these questions, you’re one step closer to finding the perfect chart or graph.
+Once you have the answers to these questions, you’re one step closer to finding the best chart and graph for your project.

 Some of the most commonly used charts and graphs are: